enoch85/ovms-home-assistant/README.md

 This integration allows you to fetch all MQTT sensor values from the Open Vehicle Monitoring System (OVMS) into Home Assistant.
 It's written by DeepSeek.

+## WIP

+The current implementation doesn't work.
+If you want to test it you need to manually move [this folder](https://github.com/enoch85/ovms-mqtt-integration/tree/main/custom_components/ovms_mqtt) to your Home Assistant and activate the integration.

+In it's current state, it installs fine, and produces no errors, but [no enteties are produced](https://github.com/enoch85/ovms-mqtt-integration/issues/12).

 ## Installation

 1. Add this repository to HACS.